OxyX1/fluxgate-cheats/README.md

 # Does Fluxgate have any other projects?

 Fluxgate currently does not have any other projects but we... or "I" create websites for people for only 5 bucks.
 Do to how shitty the website can get.
 More things Fluxgate will have is more cheats for other games like fortnite and stuff like call of duty.

+# Feeling sketched?

+Dont worry this is reasons why repositories are Open-Sourced I tried explaining everything as possibly as I can in the repository incase you dont know how to code.